syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 {% endtabs %}

-The following chart is created as a result of the above codes.
+The following chart is created as a result of the above code.

 ![Tooltip support in UWP Chart](getting-started_images/uwp-chart-tooltip-support.png)